cycomachead/thesis/edu-report/contents/design.md

 When considering TA-Centered Design, a TA is much more like a typical user in UCD than a learner in LCD, but there are many ideas that should be specifically recognized for TAs:

 * TAs are often lacking pedagogical content knowledge (PCK).
 PCK is making the distinction between knowing how to program, and how to teach programming.
 TAs could use guidance in applying good pedagogy.
+	* The admin dashboards built into λ give TAs more insights than they currently have about how students are performing and how often they are completing the lab work.
+While the dashboards have a ways to go in functionality, this is an improvement and gives TAs a reason to keep using the system.
+	* The test case authoring interface should be adapted to make it effortless to write consistent and detailed feedback.
 * While TAs are motivated to _teach_ they are not always motivated to complete the extra work required of them, such as grading or writing assignments.
-* Often TAs are not experts in the tools they are required to use to accomplish their teaching duties, such as LMSs and grading systems such as λ.
-* TAs, like most users, have a limited amount of time to complete their work.

-While these three ideas may seem obvious, they are important to recognize if our work is to be used beyond the initial implementation.
-Then, we need to consider how TAs will use λ.

 	* Test cases need to be easy to write and upload.
 		* The [Implementation](./implementation.md) chapter describes the problems with our initial approach using edX's tools.
 		* The [Future Work](./future-work.md) chapter describes how we can improve the experience of writing autograder test files to lower the barrier.
-* Tools need to help TAs practice good pedagogy.
-	* The admin dashboards built into λ give TAs more insights than they currently have about how students are performing and how often they are completing the lab work.
-While the dashboards have a ways to go in functionality, this is an improvement and gives TAs a reason to keep using the system.
-	* The test case authoring interface should be adapted to make it effortless to write consistent and detailed feedback.
-* Tools need to reduce the time spent on repetitive tasks.
+* Often TAs are not experts in the tools they are required to use to accomplish their teaching duties, such as LMSs and grading systems such as λ.
+* TAs, like most users, have a limited amount of time to complete their work.
+	* Limit (or automate) repetitive tasks, especially ones that involve configuration.
 	* The ability to automatically upload grades for students is a huge time saver which allows TAs to focus on more important tasks, and allows students to stop worrying about the status of their grades.

+While these three ideas may seem obvious, they are important to recognize if our work is to be used beyond our initial test implementation.
+Then, we need to consider how TAs will use λ.
+The success of a new autograder, even if it is beneficial for students requires TAs to be comfortable configuring and writing new autograder tests.

+Ultimately, we're are trying to recognize that TA's (or individual instructors) are already limited by time.
+Making test cases as easy to write as possible is a necessary part of the process.